Ajtruth/linux-bootcamp/Week 3/LAB2/README.md

 # 3. Secure the database server

-To secure my database which is MySql i was able to run the folloeing command to start and secure Mysql
+To secure my database which is MySql i was able to run the following command to start and secure Mysql
  * sudo service mysqld start - (This is to start Mysql database)
  * sudo mysql_secure_installation - (This is to secure Mysql, I was able setting my password, disable the remote root login.
 I was remove the test database).